mwarddev/showcase/README.md

 #### Full Post Page
 ![Full Post](readme-images/full-post-1.png)

 In the full post page the user can find a larger post image (larger screens) and the full post description.
-Unregistered users can view this page but not interact with it.
-If the content of the post is deemed to be unsuitable or offends the user in any way, there is a Report link on the description box which redirects the user to a form to report the post.
-This feature is not available to the original poster for obvious reasons.
-It's also not available to unregistered users.

 ![Full Post Bottom](readme-images/full-post-2.png)

-Scrolling down the page the user will find a comment section in which they'll be able to view comments, the number of comments posted, and post their own comment if they wish. the user also has the option to delete their comments and, again, if another comment is deemed to be offensive it can be reported to admin.
+Scrolling down the page the user will find a comment section in which they'll be able to view comments, the number of comments posted, and post their own comment if they wish. the user also has the option to delete their comments.
 Non-registered users will only be able to view comments with on interaction.
 Clicking the back button at the top of the page will take the user back to the post list page.
 Or, if the user is the owner of the post, they'll be redirected to their profile page.